Lorenzo Hampton

-Lorenzo Timothy Hampton (born March 12, 1962) is an American former college and professional football player who was a running back in the National Football League (NFL) for five seasons during the 1980s.
-Hampton played college football for the University of Florida, and thereafter, he played professionally for the Miami Dolphins of the NFL.
+Lorenzo Timothy Hampton (born March 12, 1962) is an American former professional football player who was a running back for five seasons in the National Football League (NFL) during the 1980s.
+Hampton played college football for the Florida Gators, and thereafter, he played in the NFL for the Miami Dolphins.

-Early years
+Early life

 Hampton was born in Lake Wales, Florida in 1962.
 He attended Lake Wales High School, and he played high school football for the Lake Wales Highlanders.

 College career

-Hampton accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Charley Pell and coach Galen Hall's Florida Gators football teams from 1981 to 1984.
+Hampton accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Charley Pell and coach Galen Hall's Florida Gators teams from 1981 to 1984.
 Hampton shared the Gators' backfield with fellow running backs John L. Williams and Neal Anderson from 1982 to 1984, and he was often used as a blocking back when Williams and Anderson were the ball carriers.
 Memorably, he ran for 138 yards against the Florida State Seminoles in 1982.
 In his four seasons as a Gator, he compiled 1,993 rushing and 655 receiving yards.